 There was so much buzz about Laini Taylor‘s Daughter of Smoke and Bone that I really couldn’t avoid picking it up.
 All these reviews talked about it departing from norm for YA fantasy fiction, but really not much more, other than it will defy my expectations.
-As I read, I grew more and more irritated, because I saw this as anything but the normal Twilight-derived formula that is absolutely unsurprising–with a few exceptions.
+As I read, I grew more and more irritated, because I saw this as nothing but the normal Twilight-derived formula that is absolutely unsurprising–with a few exceptions.
 Let me tell you: I was wrong.

 The summary from Goodreads: